Undergraduate Students

 Engagement Policy

 We are no longer offering individual appointments.
-You can connect with our team by attending Career Center Drop-Ins, participating in workshops, or visiting us at career fairs and tabling events.
+You can connect with our team by attending Career Info Sessions, Drop-In Career Workshops, or visiting us at career fairs and tabling events.

 To ensure a safe and welcoming environment for everyone, our team reserves the right to exercise discretion when meeting with individuals.
 Threatening or abusive behavior toward staff will not be tolerated.
 We are committed to providing a respectful and supportive space for all seeking career guidance.